kanety/ii_finder/README.md

 # IIFinder

-A base finder to simplify building relations from parameters.
+A base finder to support building relations from parameters.

 ## Dependencies